KashyapB02/Useful-Git-Commands/README.md

 <h4>20.
 Creat and switch to a new branch</h4>

 - Only create a new branch : `git branch newbranchName`
-- Create and switch to a new branch : `git branch -b newBrachName`
+- Create and switch to a new branch : `git checkout -b newBrachName`

 <h2></h2>